Understanding Your Tax Code as a Contractor or Freelancer

 - A pension

-Your tax code determines how much of your income is tax-free and flags any adjustments HMRC makes based on previous underpayments, benefits, or other factors.
+Your tax code determines how much of your income is tax-free and reflects adjustments HMRC makes for previous underpayments, benefits, or allowances.
+If it’s wrong, you could overpay or underpay tax—leading to unexpected bills or missed refunds.

 Why It Matters for Contractors and Freelancers